Colorantic’s Finishing Products

-Many of you send us questions about the choice of finish and their different uses.
+Many of you send us questions about the choice of finishing products and their different uses.
 Below is a short description to better describe to you the difference between a glaze, wax or varnish finish.

 The Colorantic™ glazes